s0ld13rr/s0ld13rr.github.io/content/posts/apache-modules-persistence.md

 - Unusual outbound connections from Apache process
 - HTTP requests with suspicious custom headers (e.g., `X-Request-ID` with long Base64 strings)
 - Consistent Base64-encoded responses in HTTP traffic

+The NGFW and IDS logs may help for inspecting such activity in the network.

 ## Conclusion